Updated 11/09/2025

 Shrub up well

-Autumn is a wonderful time for shrubs too because they offer up something a bit special for extra interest – berries.
-Symphoricarpos (snowberry) and firethorn are both great varieties.
-Cotoneaster is equally popular with birds such as blackbirds, thrushes, and waxwings, who will come to feast on the treats.
+Autumn is a wonderful time for shrubs because they offer something special for extra interest: berries.
+Symphoricarpos (snowberry) and firethorn are both great choices.

 Mum’s the word

 The rounded spikes of Kniphofia rooperi (Rooper’s red-hot poker) fade from red to yellow on top of tall stems, bringing dramatic colour and height to the border.
+Kniphofia ‘Tawny King’ offers soft, peachy tones that blend beautifully with grasses.

 Next, to bring some cheer to your autumn containers, use evergreen heathers that are low-maintenance.
-They will also be a great plant for pollinators in the cooler months.
+They will also be great for pollinators in the cooler months.
 ‘Alicia’ is a wonderful heather with long-lasting white flowers in summer and autumn.

 Fantastic foliage